- Antique Diamonds

 Modern Single Cuts are fashioned using high-precision technology.
 They have perfect symmetry and command a premium price.

-The facets of single cuts are three times larger than those of full cuts and provide a superior brilliance when the stone sizes drop below 1.2 millimeters.
+As the diamond’s size decreases, its facets shrink so much that reflections blend into a single light point.
+In other words, they lose their brilliance, which is the diamond’s ability to blink.
+The facets of single cuts are three times larger than those of full cuts and provide superior brilliance when the stone sizes drop below 1.2 millimeters.
 Single-cut diamonds are used in luxury watches, pave in ultra-high-end jewelry, and as accents for vintage cut diamonds.
+They burst with brilliance and fire.
+They form a repeating pattern of facet reflections, giving micro pave a fabric-like texture.
+Using single cuts in modern bridal jewelry is unnecessary because they are more expensive and do not match the rest of the diamonds.
+Full-cut diamonds with 56 facets are a better option.

-Antique Pear
+Antique pear

 The first Pear Shape was invented in the mid-15th century by a Flemish cutter, Lodewyk van Bercken.
 The cut was a variation of a Rose Cut but with a point.